-Additionally, JSDA established the Securities Safety Measures Support Center in 2009.
-It was registered as an organization to manage information on unjust demands, based on the Act on Prevention of Unjust Acts by Organized Crime Group Members, by the National Public Safety Commission and the National Police Agency.
-The Center checks customers' involvement with antisocial groups upon a member's request, using its verification system connected to the National Police Agency's database.
+Additionally, the JSDA established the Securities Safety Measures Support Center in 2009.
+It was registered as an organization to manage information on unjust demands, based on the Act on Prevention of Unjust Acts by Organized Crime Group Members, by the National Public Safety Commission (NPSC) and the NPA.
+The Center checks customers' involvement with antisocial groups upon a member's request, using its verification system connected to the NPA's database.